Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization
-	* We will display a image montage for all classes and/or individual classes
+	* We will display a image montage for either parasitized or uninfected cell
-	* We will display the "average" image for each class
+	* We will display the "average" image and "standard deviation" image for parasitized and uninfected cell
+	* We will display the difference between an average parasitized cell and an average uninfected cell

 * **Business Requirement 2**:  Classification
 	* We want to predict if a given cell is infected or not with malaria.